 $ sudo apt-get -y install oracle-java8-installer

--y option above will make you agree automatically with packages to be installed including dependencies.
-If you want to check what packages will be installed you can remove the
+the -y option above will make you agree automatically with packages to be installed including dependencies.
+If you want to check what packages will be installed you can remove the -y option.

 After installing Java 8, you can check the current java version by running command below :